matt1123/iRODS-App/README.md

-Onsen UI Quick Startup Guide
+Quick Startup Guide
 ====

-This document describes the minimum information required to develop an app using Onsen UI.
+This document describes the minimum requirements.

 ## Requirement